 Green Operator Offers Five Tips on Getting the Most from a Snorkeling Outing

-MIAMI, Aug.
-31, 2010 – Ecoventura’s environmentally friendly fleet of small expedition vessels in the Galapagos allows guests of this visionary small-ship travel company (http://www.ecoventura.com/) to experience the Galapagos from as many land and water perspectives as possible.
+Ecoventura’s environmentally friendly fleet of small expedition vessels in the Galapagos allows guests of this visionary small-ship travel company (https://www.ecoventura.com/) to experience the Galapagos from as many land and water perspectives as possible.
 This includes snorkeling.

 She said that in addition to guided shore excursions, guests can opt to snorkel or kayak at least once and sometimes twice daily in Galapagos waters.
-“Plus our small yachts (20 passengers) give us more time underwater as opposed to bigger vessels that take more time with the logistics of loading and unloading larger groups.”
+“Plus our intimate and exclusive yachts (20 passengers) give us more time underwater as opposed to bigger vessels that take more time with the logistics of loading and unloading larger groups.”

 “These are not-to-be-missed opportunities to snorkel with playful sea lions, penguins, sea turtles, graceful rays, tropical fish and even friendly sharks.
 You may even be able to snorkel with dolphins or find yourself spectator to a friendly feeding frenzy,” she said, recommending Gardner Islet at Gardner Bay for tropical fish, sea lions, rays and sharks; Sombrero Chino for penguins; and Punta Espinosa for sea turtles.